-Eating fresh foods AND having additional farm and food related education is the combination that turns kids into healthy eaters for a lifetime.
+Eating fresh foods AND having additional farm and food related education is the combination that sets the stage for kids to make healthy food choices for a lifetime.

 Farm to School Education

-Farm to School links school children with farm fresh food and educational activities that bring the whole world of agriculture to life and help instill lifestyle choices that nurture their bodies, their communities, and the planet.
+Farm to school education and programs link school children with farm fresh food and educational activities that bring the whole world of agriculture to life and help instill lifestyle choices that nurture their bodies, their communities, and the planet.

 Young people who have the chance to dig in a garden, learn about nutrition, agriculture and the natural world, and have the opportunity to cook fresh foods, are more likely to eat these healthy foods when they are served in the school cafeteria and when available to them at home.